 Nature and the Surroundings

 Falketind lies South West in Jotunheimen, outside the National Park, but inside Utladalen Protected Area.
-Together with the South lying Hjelledalstinden, it creates a majestic portal.
+Together with the south-lying Hjelledalstinden, it creates a majestic portal to the national park.

 Who is this Hike Suitable for

 This hike is very demanding and only suitable for experienced hikers in good physical shape.